iceniveth/iceniveth/README.md

 An online learning management system for coding bootcamps or universities/colleges which includes coding problems.

 - Has coding problem quiz that runs/compiles languages like Javascript, Python, PHP, Java, C, and C#.
-- Utilizes Docker for executing scripts in stdin/out or against test frameworks.
+- Utilizes Docker to execute scripts in stdin/out or against test frameworks.
 - Built using Elixir/Phoenix, Postgresql, React with ViteJS, & AWS S3.

 #### Jun 2016 - Feb 2019 - Junior Software Developer - CPRS Technologies

-- Developed a single-page application for Electronic Medical Record System for Ophthalmologist.
+- Developed a single-page application for an Electronic Medical Record System for Ophthalmologist.
 Implemented using Vue with Vuetify and hosted on Firebase.
 - Collaborate with clients to gather their requirements, then plan out the structure of the desired system.
 - Provided on-call support to clients when issues were encountered and remotely accessed via Team Viewer.
 - Used Azure Pipelines for issue tracking, continuous build, and deployment.